-Andersen Consulting will not fix its attention on the sale of consulting services, alone, since it is focusing on what is needed to achieve success for a client.
+Andersen Consulting will not fix its attention on the sale of consulting services, alone, since it is focusing on what is needed to achieve success for a client in the client's industry.
 When it appears logical or most agreeable to a client to take a consulting step alone or as a first and separate task, consulting services will be sold.